JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 This is a target, not a requirement.

 Do not create a `.c`/`.h` pair for every five-line function just to make the tree look architectural.

+Banner code only deserves its own module once loading/sending/configuration is large enough to justify one.

 ---